 - Custom Parts and Equipment Coverage (availability and amount varies by company)

 - Roadside Assistance/Towing and Labor

-Being specific about what coverage you want (and don’t want) is important to discuss with your agent to avoid gaps in your policy.
-If you assumed that full coverage includes roadside assistance then you may be surprised when you are having to foot the bill for a tow or flat tire change.
+Being specific about what coverage you want (and don’t want) is important to discuss with your agent to avoid coverage lapses.
+If you assumed that full coverage includes roadside assistance, you may be surprised when you are forced to foot the bill for a tow or flat tire change.

 As an insured you are always bound by the terms, coverage, and limits of your policy regardless of your request for “full coverage”, so be specific.
 A good agent will probe to find out what it is that you want and don’t want on your policy, but a smart shopper won’t leave something this important up to assumptions.

 **Disclaimer**Though the term "full coverage" car insurance doesn't actually exist, the answers in the FAQ section assume full coverage comprises comprehensive and collision coverages.

 Full Coverage Auto Insurance FAQs

 Do I need full coverage on a financed car?

 Most banks and auto lending companies will require the vehicle to be insured against physical damage for the duration of your loan term.
 In most cases, you have to carry full coverage while you are still making payments on your auto loan.